mbp-lab/sose2022_xai_ac/README.md

 7. Complete the tasks as described in the Notebook.

-## Notebook 2 Instructions - Counterfactual and Contrastive Explanations
+## Notebook 2 Instructions - Counterfactual Explanations and More

 *This section assumes you've already gone through all above steps (including Notebook 1 instructions).*